Heineken to delay Brazil investment after tax hike

 Last year Brazilian brewers’ sales fell 2 percent from 2010, and they continued their decline early this year, falling 1.6 percent in the January through May 2012 period compared with the year-earlier period, the paper reported.

-Macedo declined to say how much Heineken planned to invest in Brazil this year, but told the agency that the cold beverage industry planned 7.9 billion reais ($3.8 billion) in investments.
+Macedo declined to say how much Heineken planned to invest in Brazil this year, but told the agency that the cold beverage industry planned 7.9 billion reais in investments.